Fireproof (film): Plot

-Caleb begins The Love Dare halfheartedly, viewing the tasks as more of a checklist than mutual outreach.
+Caleb begins The Love Dare halfheartedly, viewing the tasks as more of a checklist than mutual outreach while ignoring the bible verses written in the pages.
 Meanwhile, nurses at Catherine's hospital warn her not to trust Caleb, as they believe he is trying to butter her up to secure a more favorable divorce settlement.
 With encouragement from his father and Michael, Caleb continues, and upon a discussion with his Christian father, Caleb understands the death of Jesus Christ for his sins and becomes a Christian.
 Catherine still eschews his affections and grows closer to Dr. Keller.
 Finding Catherine unmoved, Caleb is consoled by his father, while Michael reveals that he was divorced before marrying his current wife.
 During a firefighter rescue, Caleb sustains burns on the job, is admitted to the hospital where his wife works, and is treated by Dr. Keller.
 During treatment, Dr. Keller discovers that Catherine is married to Caleb, but continues his affections.
-With renewed faith, Caleb continues The Love Dare, even destroying his home computer to remove his pornographic addictions and temptations.
+With renewed faith, Caleb continues The Love Dare, even destroying his home computer to remove his pornographic addictions and temptations, replacing it with red roses for Catherine.
 However, Catherine gives him an envelope with a petition for divorce, leaving Caleb heartbroken.

 Catherine discovers that her mother's medical equipment costs have been paid anonymously and erroneously believes it was Dr. Keller, bringing them even closer.
 Caleb eventually discovers the burgeoning affair and discreetly confronts the doctor.
 After Caleb leaves, Dr. Keller pulls out a wedding band, revealing to the audience that he is also married, and abandons his pursuit of Catherine.

 Catherine confronts Caleb after discovering his Love Dare journal, and he reveals to her that he has completed the challenge but is still following its guidelines.
 Despite Caleb's heartfelt apology, Catherine says she still needs time to reconsider the divorce.
-She later discovers that Caleb used his savings to pay for new medical equipment for her mother, with Dr. Keller only contributing $300.
+She later discovers that Caleb used his boat savings to pay for new medical equipment for her mother, with Dr. Keller only contributing $300.00.
 Moved by Caleb's selflessness, Catherine reconciles with him.
 Caleb discovers that his mother, whom he has treated poorly, did The Love Dare for his father, rather than vice versa as Caleb had originally thought.
 Realizing his bad behavior, he offers her an emotional apology and she forgives him.
 The film ends with Caleb and Catherine renewing their wedding vows on the foundation of Jesus Christ.